 Solving each puzzle is as easy as getting Lil and/or Laarg to leave the room alive.
 Without giving away too much, one puzzle has Lil drinking what appears to be coffee which has the magical property of super speed to allow him to cross gaps that he would normally walk off to his doom like a Lemming.
 Every little tap and gesture is counted at the end of the puzzle, where players are rated on a three-star system.
 One foul tap and it is enough to drop your rating by an entire star.
 This is even more difficult by the way you are forced to hold the system in order to make sure no fingers hit the rear touchpad by accident.

-Escape Plan is a download only title on the PS Store and is listed at $14.99, but I can’t help to think if it was at the sweet point of $9.99 it would sell much better and be more of a impulse buy.
-That is, not to bad mouth what Fun Bits Interactive has created as the game is gleaming with personality and character — I just hope that there will be a sequel in the works.
-With a few adjustments Escape Plan could be a must-have title for all.
+Escape Plan is a download-only title on the PS Store and is listed at $14.99, but I can't help but think if it was at the sweet point of $9.99 it would sell much better and be more of an impulse buy.
+That is not to bad-mouth what Fun Bits Interactive has created as the game is gleaming with personality and character — I just hope that there will be a sequel in the works.
+With a few adjustments, Escape Plan could be a must-have title for all.

 Note: Escape Plan was reviewed on PlayStation Vita.
 A physical copy of the game was provided by the publisher/developer.